albertusivan/albertusivan/README.md

 - 👋 Hi, I’m Ivan aka BEBXX
 - 👀 I’m interested in Competitive Programing
 - 🌱 I’m currently learning C++ , HTML
-- 📫 How to reach me aimartino42@gmail.com
+- 📫 How to reach me via email aimartino42@gmail.com

 <!---
 BEBXX/BEBXX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.